 - Treasure trove of US Civil War telegrams being decoded at the Huntington Library.
 LA Times, Aug.
 24, 2016.

-Films about the Telegraph
+Films about the Telegraph and telephone

 - A dispatch from Reuters, 1941 melodrama that portrays Reuters as a secret courier service.